DannyNs/dog-viewer/README.md

 # dog-viewer

-Simple app that fetches data from Flickr's public API
+Simple app that fetches dog images data from API

 ## To install dependencies use